platipodium/mossco-code/doc/reference_manual/src/mainpage.md

 To clean everything and start anew, type

-	make distclean
+	make mossco_clean

 ## Summary settings

 It may be convenient for you to assemble all variable settings in a shell resource file or add variable settings to your shell's login commands.
 Only very few environment variables should be set after your first installation.

 Sample setting for `bash` could look as follows

         export MOSSCO_DIR=${HOME}/opt/mossco/code
         export NETCDF_VERSION=NETCDF4
-    export ESMFMKFILE=/opt/esmf/lib/libo/Linux.gfortran.64.openmpi.ESMF_6_3_0rp1_beta_snapshot_09/esmf.mk
+        export ESMFMKFILE=/opt/esmf/lib/libo/Linux.gfortran.64.openmpi.ESMF_7_1_0r/esmf.mk

 For `csh` you would, in a similar fashion, say

         setenv MOSSCO_DIR ${HOME}/opt/mossco/code
         setenv NETCDF_VERSION NETCDF4
-    setenv ESMFMKFILE /opt/esmf/lib/libo/Linux.gfortran.64.openmpi.ESMF_6_3_0rp1_beta_snapshot_09/esmf.mk
+        setenv ESMFMKFILE /opt/esmf/lib/libo/Linux.gfortran.64.openmpi.ESMF_7_1_0r/esmf.mk

 # Reporting errors

 Bugs as well as annoyances and feature requests are collected in a bug tracker located at <https://sf.net/p/mossco/tickets/>.
 Please search for an existing ticket before reporting a new one.

 Do report any issue that you observe, even if this later turns out to be a problem related to your local computing environment and not to the MOSSCO code itself.
 We encourage to document any problem that you encountered during the installation of MOSSCO: someone else might have the same issue and could profit from your experience.

 You are also welcome to fix errors yourself, commit them in your local repository, and upload the patch to the bug tracker.
 If you would like to get involved more, you are welcome to join our team.
 Please contact us via the sourceforge project web site.

 # MOSSCO status

 The MOSSCO system was successfully tested on the following machines and environments.
-Please report successful testing on your machine (e.g., in the project wiki <http://www.mossco.de/wiki>), and issue a new tag, if you are a developer.
+Please report successful testing on your machine (e.g., in the project wiki
+<http://www.mossco.de/wiki>), and issue a new tag, if you are a developer.

 ## Successful compilation and execution of examples